Bylaws

 1. Serve on the executive committee and board.

-2. Serve as National AAWCC Region X contact.
+2. Serve as National AAWCC Region X contact if they desire

 C. President-Elect